Fire safety tips for your static caravan or lodge

 - Keep gas cylinders outside the caravan and if you suspect there’s a gas leak inside, turn off all appliances and the main cylinder valve, open all windows, and contact your site manager to get it checked out, or a gas engineer.
 When changing cylinders, make sure all cylinder valves are turned off before disconnecting.

-- Be careful using barbecues, camping stoves or patio heaters outside your unit, particularly on decked areas.
+- Be very careful using barbecues, camping stoves or patio heaters outside your unit, particularly on decked areas.
 Never take these inside your caravan or place them too near the sides, or leave them unattended.
 Follow park guidelines when disposing of barbecues, making sure hot coals are completely out and cold before disposing of any embers.
 Do not put coals into rubbish bins or onto decking.

 Have a plan!

 Remember a fire will spread at an alarming rate in a static caravan so your first priority has to be getting everyone out safely.